 Smartwool Socks Aren't Just for Hiking - They make superb "around the house" socks too, especially during colder weather.

 There are many styles of Smartwool socks available.
 However, many styles are for normal, everyday wear.
 For the hiker wanting a sock for use in cold weather or for hiking/backpacking, one of the three styles below are recommended.
-All of these socks shown below are through Zappos.
+All of these socks shown below are through Amazon.

 |Smartwool Light-Weight Crew Hiker - What kind of day pack to use, and not to use, for a hike in Montana.
 Or whether you should use one at all.|